-Forget attempting the punishing trip to Pompeii during your Rome stay, and do a comfortable day-trip to the ancient port of Ostia Antica instead—just as good a site for getting a feel for everyday life in a working Roman town.
-Legend says that Ostia was founded by Ancus Martius, the fourth king of Rome, in the second half of the seventh century BC, although the oldest remains date ‘only’ from c330 BC.
+Forget attempting the punishing trip to Pompeii during your Rome stay and do a comfortable day-trip to the ancient port of Ostia Antica instead – just as good a site for getting a feel for everyday life in a working Roman town.
+Legend says that Ostia was founded by Ancus Martius, the fourth king of Rome, in the second half of the seventh century BC, although the oldest remains dated from c330 BC.
 Abandoned after sackings by barbarians in the fiffth century, the town was gradually buried by river mud.
-Admission gives you access to the remains below, and the Museum; ideally, visit on a sunny weekday.
+Admission gives you access to the remains below and the Museum; ideally, visit on a sunny weekday.

-You can get some idea of the original splendour of the Baths of Caracalla—built between AD 213 and 216— by visiting their ruins.
+You can get some idea of the original splendour of the Baths of Caracalla – built between 213 and 216 AD – by visiting their ruins.
 In two cavernous rooms were the gymnasia, where Romans engaged in strenuous sports.
-There was also a large open-air natatio (pool) for lap-swimming, and saunas and baths of varying temperatures.
-The complex also contained a library, a garden, shops and stalls.
+There was also a large open-air natatio (pool) for lap-swimming, plus saunas and baths of varying temperatures.
+The complex also contained a library, garden, shops and stalls.
 Underneath it all were 9.5km (six miles) of tunnels, where slaves scurried about, treading the giant wheels that pumped clean water up to bathers and tending to huge braziers that heated the chambers from below the tiles and through pipes in the walls.
 Caracalla’s baths were in use for more than 300 years: the fun dried up in 537 when the Visigoths sacked Rome and severed the city’s aqueducts.

 The annual Maratona della Città di Roma attracts some big-name runners, hordes of amateur pavement-pounders and flocks of locals and visitors just there to watch.
 A party atmosphere prevails as runners set off jubilantly south, then limp back through the centro storico to the finishing line.
 The serious race begins and ends in via dei Fori Imperiali; the Stracittadina fun-run, which takes place on the same day, is a five-kilometre (three-mile) jog past some of Rome’s most glorious ancient sites: you can wear your skates or bring your dog if you wish.

-Providing nearly 30 acres of greenery hiding in central Rome, the city’s Botanical Gardens were first planted in the 13th century, by order of Pope Nicholas III, when it was devoted to simples (medicinal plants) and citrus groves.
-Today the Orto Botanico is run by the University of Rome’s Environmental Biology department as a living museum, and offers a delicious haven from the rigours of a hot, dusty day, with its Baroque stairs flanked by cascading waterfalls, formal tableaux around fountains and statues, its bamboo grove, and varieties of exotic plants and flowers.
-Check out the cactus garden, the orchids and the touching and smelling collection for the vision-impaired.
+Providing nearly 30 acres of greenery hiding in central Rome, the city’s Botanical Gardens were first planted in the thirteenth century, by order of Pope Nicholas III, when it was devoted to simples (medicinal plants) and citrus groves.
+Today the gardens are run by the University of Rome’s Environmental Biology department as a living museum, providing a delicious haven from the rigours of a hot, dusty day.
+Think: baroque stairs flanked by cascading waterfalls, formal tableaux around fountains and statues, a bamboo grove and varieties of exotic plants and flowers.
+Check out the cacti, orchids and the 'touching and smelling' collection for the vision-impaired.